 Marine conservation in Apo Reef

-In the past, overfishing, dynamite fishing, coral mining, and chemical pollution destroyed many reefs in the Apo Reef toll formation.
-In an effort to formally protect the remaining reefs, federal legislation was enacted in 1980 by President Ferdinand Marcos, declaring Apo Reef as a “marine park”.
+In the past, overfishing, dynamite deca durabolin injection fishing, coral mining, and chemical pollution destroyed many reefs in the Apo Reef toll formation.
+In 1980, President Ferdinand Marcos declared Apo Reef as a “marine park” to formally protect the remaining reefs.
 Three years later, the local government of Sablayan categorized Apo Reef as a special “Tourism Zone and Marine Reserve”.
 In 1996, President Fidel Ramos declared it as a “protected national park”.

 Visitors are charged an entrance fee to the Multiple-use Zone or recreational area of the national park to help generate funds to support people who used to depend on fishing as their main livelihood.
 The funds are used to sustain efforts in protecting and maintaining the ARNP.

 Diverse marine life at Apo Reef

 Apo Reef, one of the best diving spots in the Philippines is brimming with marine life that astounds snorkelers and divers alike.
 Apo Reef is home to more than 400 varieties of hard and soft corals.
 These rich waters are also a haven for 385 species of fish.
 With this kind of biodiversity, you’re bound to see a myriad of fish in different shapes, colors, and sizes.

 Damselfish, also called demoiselle are common sightings in the area.
 There are many species of damselfish but the blue-and-yellow damselfish are more common in these waters.
 These lively and quick swimmers often do not go beyond a length of 15 cm.

 You can also spot angelfish, butterflyfish, and parrotfish.
 The angelfish come in many color combinations including shades of blue, green, yellow, orange, purple, pink, gray, white, and black.
 For markings, some species exhibit stripes, spots, or thick bars.